nerobot/mcp2515_driver/README.md

 * Receiving of messages is now set up and is working correctly.
   * Only buffer is set up to be working.
   * Only standard messages are working.
 It is unknown what will happen if an ext message is sent to a bus that one of these nodes are connected to.

+### 4th September 2019

+* Interrupt pin is set up and working.
+    * Currently only working to interrupt when rx0 buffer is full.
+    * This helps remove the need for polling over SPI to see if the buffer is full.
+* Interrupt pin is set up during init, so it will be working from then on.